 As a Texas oil rigger, you are entitled to a safe workplace.
 According to federal law, an employer is required to provide a safe, hazard-free working environment.
 You also have the right to report any safety or occupational hazards you notice on the job without fear of retaliation.
 This means your employer cannot legally fire, demote or transfer you under these laws.

-If you were injured while working in the oil fields, oil rigs or while driving an oil tanker, The Law Offices of George P. Escobedo & Associates, PLLC wants to hear from you.
+If you were injured while working in the oil fields, oil rigs or while driving an oil tanker, The Law Office of George P. Escobedo & Associates, PLLC wants to hear from you.
 Our San Antonio oil fields accident attorney has dedicated his practice to helping oil workers and families of oil workers seek justice and compensation after suffering severe to even fatal injuries.

 Contact us today to schedule your free consultation: 210.807.3178.